I am fascinated by those topics.

 Forget about predictions.

 She concludes her article with those thoughts:

 “At its best, futures thinking is not about predicting the future; rather, it is about engaging people in thinking deeply about complex issues, imagining new possibilities, connecting signals into larger patterns, connecting the past with the present and the future, and making better choices today.
 Futures thinking skills are essential for everyone to learn in order to better navigate their own lives and to make better decisions in the face of so many transformations in our basic technologies and organizational structures.
-The more you practice futures thinking, the better you get.
-The five principles outlined above—not focusing on predictions, uncovering signals, understanding historical trajectories, weaving together larger patterns, and bringing diverse voices into the conversation—should help you on your journey of making futures thinking a way of life for you and your community.”
+The more you practice futures thinking, the better you get.”

 Does foresight start with seeing the world through fresh eyes?